 To what extent is the Newark Public School District in compliance with class size regulations?
-To answer this question, the P & I Committee looked at class size data for the 2016-2017 school year.
-One set of data is grouped as grades PK3 to 8th, and the other set of data is grouped as grades 9th to 12th.
+To answer this question, the P & I Committee examined class size data for the 2016-2017 school year for both general education and special education classrooms.